nih-niddk-mbs/StochasticGene.jl/README.md

     4. target transitions:tuple, e.g. ([], 4) means that model 1 is not influenced by any source while model 2 is influenced by sources at transition 4.
 Transitions are number consecutively by order of the transition rates.
 So for a G=2 model, transition 1 is the G1 to G2 transition and transition 3 is the initiation transition
     5. Int indicating number of coupling parameters
+- `datacol=3`: column of data to use, default is 3 for rna data
 - `datatype::String=""`: String that describes data type, choices are "rna", "rnaonoff", "rnadwelltime", "trace", "tracerna", "tracejoint", "tracegrid"
 - `datacond=""`: string or vector of strings describing data, e.g. "WT", "DMSO" or ["DMSO","AUXIN"], ["gene","enhancer"]
 - `datapath=""`: path to data file or folder or array of files or folders
 - `decayrate=1.0`: decay rate of mRNA, if set to -1, value in halflives folder will be used if it exists
+- `ejectnumber=1`: number of mRNAs produced per burst, default is 1
 - `dttype=String[]`: dwelltime types, choices are "OFF", "ON", for R states and "OFFG", "ONG" for G states
 - `elongationtime=6.0`: average time for elongation, vector of times for coupled model
 - `fittedparam::Vector=Int[]`: vector of rate indices to be fit, e.g. [1,2,3,5,6,7]  (applies to shared rates for hierarchical models, fitted hyper parameters are specified by individual fittedparams)